webmeier/learnjs/outlines/_outline-core-1.md

   8. Array.filter
   9. Array.reduce
 6. Advanced Objects
-  3. Looping through an Object
+  1. Looping through an Object
+  2. Method chaining
-  1. Prototypes
+  2. Prototypes
-  2. Inheritance
+  3. Inheritance
-  3. (Mixins we can use lego block analogy)
+  4. (Mixins we can use lego block analogy)
+  5. Comparing objects (maybe in truthy and falsey)
+  6. Private and public variables (and how to create private variables with closures)